kaizokumuda/html5rocks/www.html5rocks.com/content/mobile/cross-device/en/index.md

 There are tons of internet-connected devices out there, and nearly all of them have browsers.
-The complication lies in their diversity: Mac Laptops, Windows workstations, iPhones, iPads, Android phones with touch input, scroll wheels, keyboards, voice input, devices with pressure sensitivity, smart watches, toasters and refrigerators, and many more.
+The complication lies in their diversity: Mac laptops, Windows workstations, iPhones, iPads, Android phones with touch input, scroll wheels, keyboards, voice input, devices with pressure sensitivity, smart watches, toasters and refrigerators, and many more.
 Some of these devices are ubiquitous, while others are very rare.